CIDARLAB/clotho3/clotho3-web/README.md

+CHANGES TO MAKE

 - make construction file editable
 - angular filter to make long string like "asdasdsadn\n.....\nasdasdasdad"
     - use in tooltip
-- construciton -- make directives dynamic i.e. array if is array, etc.
 - step through using steps
 - tool quiz ---- show hint
-- move all quizzes to directive (tools, scripting)
+- move all quizzes to directive (clotho intro: tools, scripting)
 - activity log clickOutside